LtAirman/ChargeFieldTopics/README.md

 ![The Helium atom](/images/Helium2.png)

-# Atom Builder.
+# Atom Builder2.

-Atom Builder renders a 3D charge field model of the atom (1-90) selected by the user.
+AtomBuilder2 renders a 3D charge field model of the atom (1-90) selected by the user.

 ![Periodic table](/images/atomBPT.png)

-For the first atom run the notebook from the beginning, each cell in turn.
-The first output cells contain a brief markdown explanation and periodic table, next the main guiwidget controls are displayed.
+The output cells contain brief markdown explanations and an periodic table.
+Next the main guiwidget controls are displayed.

-Select the desired atom from either the table or drop-down widget.
-For subsequent atoms start at the periodic table or widget controls.
+Operating instructions.
+Start by clicking on the tenth cell, "Atom data".
+Next, from the toolbar's Cell dropdown selection menu choose "Run All Above".
+When the gui in the cell above "Atom data" becomes visible, make any changes to it or select an atom from the Periodic table.
+Next, with the gui or the Periodic table cell still active, select "Run All Below" from the Cell dropdown menu.
+You'll then view the main program outputs from the tab enclosure cell near the bottom.
+For any changes, repeat - go back to the gui or Periodic table, make changes, then select "Run All Below".

 ![Slotlayout diagram](/images/slotlayout84b.png)